Synchronization and Cache Control

 implementation must fail the semaphore payload import operation with the

-error code VK_ERROR_INVALID_EXTERNAL_HANDLE
+error code VK_ERROR_INVALID_EXTERNAL_HANDLE.

 In addition, when importing a semaphore payload that is not compatible with